 For the first time in my life, I did Yoga under the morning sky with clouds busy painting it.
 On a monument that is probably being used for the first time after centuries, we twisted and turned with our friendly yoga instructor.

 64 Yogini temples are few and I am yet to visit one.
 So, I was keen to see this 64-yogini temple that is still practicing as most others that I have read about are defunct.
 I landed in Jirapur village and on the banks of a huge lake this tiny temple stands.

-Overall, the festival had something for all kinds of interest – heritage, art, culture, music, culinary, spiritual, adventure and sports.
+Overall, the festival had something for visitors of all kinds of interest.
+Be it heritage, art, culture, music, culinary, spiritual, adventure, and sports.
 Next year, do check it out for your year-end holiday.
 Keep an eye on their website.